 At first glance, you could be forgiven for not being sure if this was a version of Kata Guruma or drop Seoi Nagi.
 But it is Kata Guruma because of how Uke(the person being thrown) falls across both shoulders once he is taken off balance.

 |Stand Tall: Respect and Affect |

 Click Here For More Information

 This is a great competition version.
-In contrast to that which is practiced in class or in Kata which is very difficult to pull off in a Judo Competition.
+In contrast to that which is practised in class or in Kata which is very difficult to pull off in a Judo Competition.

-You will note from the video(below) that this throw is credited as being from Sambo/Wrestling not Judo.
+You will note from the video(below) that this throw is credited as being from Sambo/Wrestling, not Judo.
 The debate will go on forever as to who took the throw from who.
 Just keep in mind that, it doesn't really matter as long as it works and is inside the rules.
 After all Professor Kano developed Judo form a number of Jujitsu forms.
-In fact it is rumored that Kata Guruma was inspired by a wrestling move in the first place.
+In fact, it is rumoured that Kata Guruma was inspired by a wrestling move in the first place.